joannaaacc/MRDIY_de/Section 2 Python Knowledge.md

 ```

 ### 5) Compute monthly category totals
-This is to get the totals for each month by category
+This is to get the totals for each month by category.
 ```bash
 totals = (
     agg.groupby(["month","category"], as_index=False)